HITECHCRIME/HC_SG208_Data_Pack/README.md

 scent is caught
 motherfucker better know these eyes in the whites when you dive you will see the bloodshots
-we ain't sleepin' we be circling cages with our predatory eyes (so fixed) direct on your folks / fixed on folks
+we ain't sleepin' (we be) and circling cages with our predatory eyes (so fixed) direct on your folks / fixed on folks

 these traps so tight